The Cheesecake Factory: International expansion

+As of 2024, the Cheesecake Factory has locations in Bahrain, Canada, China, Hong Kong, Kuwait, Macau, Mexico, Qatar, Saudi Arabia, Thailand, the United Arab Emirates and the United States.

 On January 25, 2011, the company expanded into the Middle East in a partnership with Kuwaiti retail franchising company M.H.
 Alshaya Co.
 The 300-seat restaurant opened on August 16, 2012, at The Dubai Mall.
-This is the Cheesecake Factory's first location outside the United States.

-In May 2014, the Cheesecake Factory announced that it would open the first Cheesecake Factory in East Asia.
-The first East Asian Cheesecake Factory opened in Disneytown in Pudong, Shanghai, China, on June 16, 2016.

-Also, in 2014, the first Cheesecake Factory in Mexico opened its doors in Guadalajara.

-As of May 2018, the Cheesecake Factory has eleven restaurants in the Middle East: four in Dubai (Dubai Mall, Mall of Emirates, Jumeirah Beach Residence and Dubai Festival City Mall), three in Kuwait (Arabella, Sidra, and The Avenues—which was the 160th Cheesecake Factory opening), two in Saudi Arabia (Riyadh and Jeddah), and lastly one in the Yas Mall and one in The Galleria in Abu Dhabi.
-On December 1, 2015, the Cheesecake Factory opened its eighth Middle East branch at the Verdun Shopping Center in Beirut, Lebanon.
-Many of the Cheesecake Factory management attended the opening, including managers from the US and Dubai.
-The Cheesecake Factory also made its first appearance in Doha, Qatar, by opening in the Mall of Qatar and further opened two more branches in Villaggio and Doha Festival City.
+This was The Cheesecake Factory's first location outside the United States.
+As of May 2018, The Cheesecake Factory has eleven restaurants in the Middle East: four in Dubai (Dubai Mall, Mall of Emirates, Jumeirah Beach Residence and Dubai Festival City Mall), three in Kuwait (Arabella, Sidra, and The Avenues—which was the 160th Cheesecake Factory opening), two in Saudi Arabia (Riyadh and Jeddah), and one in the Yas Mall and one in The Galleria in Abu Dhabi.
+On December 1, 2015, The Cheesecake Factory opened its eighth Middle East branch at the Verdun Shopping Center in Beirut, Lebanon.
+The Cheesecake Factory made its first appearance in Doha, Qatar, by opening in the Mall of Qatar and further opened two more branches in Villaggio and Doha Festival City.

+On June 16, 2016, The Cheesecake Factory opened its first location in East Asia in Disneytown, located in Pudong, Shanghai, China.
+The first Cheesecake Factory in Mexico opened in Guadalajara in 2014.
 There are Cheesecake Factories in Parque Delta and Centro Santa Fe, Mexico City.

-On April 12, 2017, the company announced it would expand into Canada.
 In November 2017, the first Canadian location opened at Yorkdale Shopping Centre in Toronto, Ontario.

-In May 2017, a Hong Kong store opened in Harbour City, Tsim Sha Tsui.
+In May 2017, a Hong Kong restaurant opened in Harbour City, Tsim Sha Tsui.

-As of the beginning of 2024, the Cheesecake Factory is open for business in 13 countries and territories across the Americas and Asia: Argentina, Bahrain, Canada, China, Hong Kong, Kuwait, Macau, Mexico, Qatar, Saudi Arabia, Thailand, the United Arab Emirates and the United States.

 Criticism and controversy

 Animal welfare

 In 2012, the Cheesecake Factory committed to eliminate the use of gestation crates from its pork supply chain by 2022.
 In its 2021 Corporate Social Responsibility Report, it stated that by the end of 2022, 75% of its U.S. pork supply would be crate-free.
 In 2024, the Cheesecake Factory was highlighted by animal welfare organization Animal Equality for having made progress toward eliminating gestation crates in its supply chain, but not having eliminated them entirely.

 In 2015, the Cheesecake Factory stated that it would eliminate the use of battery cage eggs from its supply chain, but did not specify a timeline for doing so.
 In 2023, it was identified by The Humane League and the Open Wing Alliance for failing to report progress on its cage-free transition.
-In March 2025, The Humane League stated that the Cheesecake Factory had achieved a 100% cage-free transition ahead of schedule.
+In March 2025, The Humane League stated that the Cheesecake Factory had achieved a 100% cage-free transition.